Graphic design for social media

 3. Increasing engagement

 People are visual beings.
 Content with relevant and high-quality images gets significantly more views and engagement (likes, comments, shares) than content without them.
-Good design not only attracts attention but also encourages interaction.
+Good design not only attracts attention, but also encourages interaction.
 Infographics, for example, tend to be widely shared because they package useful information in an easy-to-digest format.

-4. Effectively conveying the message
+4. Efficiently conveying the message

 Primer instagram postova

-Basic pillars of design for social media
+The basic pillars of design for social media

 Visual identity

 • Typography (Fonts): Choose 2-3 fonts - one for headings, one for body text.
 They must be easy to read on small screens.
-Forget unreadable and overly decorative fonts.
+Forget about unreadable and overly decorative fonts.

 Consistent use of these elements in every post creates a cohesive and professional look for your profile.